yogsototh/yblog/multi/blog/Social-link-the-right-way.md

 <div class="intro">

 en: %tldr
-en: Default share buttons track your user,
+en: Default share buttons track your users,
 en: aren't uniform with your design,
 en: use computer ressources
 en: and slow down your web page loading.